 This step is particularly important if you want your Squarespace website to show up in local search results.
 Head to Google My Business to get started, either by creating a new business listing or claiming ownership of your listing if one already exists.

 When you sign up, you’ll share basic information about your business (or organization) with Google including your mailing address.
-Then Google will send a postcard to your business address with a PIN that you use to verify the listing.
+Then Google will contact you to verify your business ownership.

 15. Start building backlinks to your website from other websites

 You made it to the final step!
 The number of inbound links (or “backlinks”) pointing to content on your website from other websites remains one of the top ranking signals that search engines use to determine rankings.

 We recommend avoiding the scammy services out there that allow you to pay for backlinks.
 These links are likely to come from domains with low authority (making the backlinks less valuable), and are not likely to send high-quality traffic to your website.